bmann/webnative/README.md

 // js-ipfs options
-// (see docs in src for more info) sdk.setup.ipfs({ init: { repo: "my-ipfs-repo" } })
+// (see docs in src for more info) wn.setup.ipfs({ init: { repo: "my-ipfs-repo" } })
 ```

 # Apps API

-The sdk also exposes methods to interact with the apps associated with the user.
-This API must be prefixed with `apps`
+Webnative also exposes methods to interact with the apps associated with the user.
+This API must be prefixed with `apps`.

 - `apps.index`: A list of all of your apps and their associated domain names
 - `apps.create`: Creates a new app, assigns an initial subdomain, and sets an asset placeholder
 - `apps.deleteByURL`: Destroy app by any associated URL